qctrl/.github/CONTRIBUTING.md

 [^1]: My reference.
 ```

-For more information and examples on how we use GraphQL docstrings for documenting core features and functions, follow the [link](https://github.com/qctrl/api2#writing-documentation-for-core-features-in-the-graphql-api) to the relevant section in the api2 documentation.
+For more information and examples on how we use GraphQL docstrings for documenting core features and functions in the api, follow the [link](https://github.com/qctrl/api2#writing-documentation-for-core-features-in-the-graphql-api) to the relevant section in the api2 documentation.